Refer to the guide Setting up and getting started.

 and tests (such as the one given in the AB-3 tutorial) was already rather tedious, let alone adding our own features to

 the project and changes to the UI.
-For example, when trying to separate the initial Person
+For example, when trying to separate the initial Persons object into Buyers and

 20 files across different directories in the project in order for operations to resume.